 - Acquire at least 80% on the exam

-The credit by assessment exam timeline for courses offered in 2021-22 is shown below.
+The credit by assessment exam timeline for courses offered in 2022-23 is shown in the next tab.
 Dates for the exam opportunities are yet to be determined.
 Each exam will be scheduled within a four hour testing window.
 The actual length of exam may be shorter and the exact times/specifics will be communicated directly to students and families once their application has been approved and the logistics have been determined.

 According to the policy, students will not be denied the opportunity to pursue course credit for learning.
 Interested students must fill out the electronic application.
 The electronic application form will be available beginning the first day of second semester and it mirrors Appendix I of Policy 620.